Eosinophilic Esophagitis

 Causes

 We do not fully understand EoE.
 We suspect it is an allergic reaction.
 Some people speculate that the eosinophils are left over from a more acute infection, or that there is some environmental exposure such as pollen.
 Others believe it is an allergic response to certain foods.
 Finally, some speculate that food additives or pesticides may be a factor.
 Regardless, the most common symptoms tend to be food that either becomes stuck or gives a sense of getting stuck after it is swallowed.
-Some people have even had complete impaction of food where a piece of food lodges in the esophagus like a cork in a bottle top.
+Some people have even had complete impaction of food where a piece of food lodges in the esophagus.

 Symptoms